Asumji/Chattriggers-Dungeon-Party-Utils/README.md

 Unzip it.
 Drag the Source code (the DungeonPartyUtils folder) into the modules folder.
 (Appdata/Roaming/.minecraft/config/ChatTriggers/modules)

-The mod won't work without an api key so make sure ot run /api new or set a key with /dpu key <key>.
+The mod won't work without an api key so make sure to run /api new or set a key with /dpu key <key>.
 For all commands just run /dpu